Need Help or Found an Issue?

 Weight (grains): Bullet weight in grains.
 Typical: .223 (55-77 gr), .308 (150-180 gr), .30-06 (150-220 gr).

 Diameter (inches): Bullet diameter.
-Used for spin aerodynamics and moment of inertia calculations.
+Used for the stability factor (SG) and spin aerodynamics calculations.
 Typical: .223 (0.224"), .308 (0.308").

 Length (inches): Bullet length from tip to base.
-Used for moment of inertia and spin aerodynamics calculations.
+Used for the stability factor (SG) and spin aerodynamics calculations.
 Typical: .223 (0.7-1.0"), .308 (1.0-1.4").

 Twist (in/turn): Barrel twist rate.
 Enter positive for right-hand (RH) twist (e.g., 8 for 1:8 twist), negative for left-hand (LH).
 Common: .223 (1:7 or 1:8), .308 (1:10 or 1:12).
 Used to calculate bullet spin rate for spin drift and crosswind jump effects.